-Option name Default value Description SENSFILE SENS.TX TSpecify name of sensitivity data file.
-SNAPSHOTFILE Specifies file name used to save snapshot data.
-Defaults to netlist name with .sxsnp extension SOADERATING 1.0 Scales min and max values used in .SETSOA specification.
-This allows a de-rating policy to be globally applied to SOA limits.
-SOAEND - ∞ Specifies end time point for SOA.
-Use with SOASTART.
-SOAMODE false Controls the Safe Operating Area (SOA) test mode.
-See ".SETSOA" on page 236 for details on how to define a SOA test.
+Option name Default value Description SOAMODE false Controls the Safe Operating Area (SOA) test mode.
+See ".SETSOA" on page 245 for details on how to define a SOA test.
 Can set to: Off SOA testing is not enabled.
 In this mode .SETSOA statements will be read in and any errors reported, but no SOA testing will be performed during the run.
 Summary SOA testing enabled and results given in summary form with only the first violation for each expression given being output.
 Full SOA testing enabled with full results given.
 Every violation will be reported in this mode.

-Option name Default value Descript ion SOAOUTPUT list Can be: msg Results displayed in command shell message window, or console if run in "non-GUI" mode. list Results output to list file. msg list Results output to both list file and command shell message window. none Results not output to either list file or message window. stored for function ( all results are always retrieval using the script GetSOAResults.
-So even s specified the SOA data available.
-SOASTART 0.0 Specifies s with SOA start time for SOA.
-Use END SOAWRITEDEFS false d, SOA definitions are the list file SOURCEMAXITERS 1000 tions perm total number of itera- nitted for source stepping .
-Set to zero to disable SPSOLVER KLU choice of LU or KSPARSE.
-Sets matrix solver.
-See "Mar" on page 277.
-TEMP 27 of circuit. be overrid Operating temperature Note this value can den locally for some de- can also use .TEMP for TIMESTATS false Equivalen t to ACCT TLMINBREAK See note mission line way as M break point less transi break point for trans- nes.
-Works in the same INBREAK but only for ints generated by loss- mission lines.
-Default = ESTEP 5e-5 TNOM 27 model pa C Temperature at which arameters are defined. be overridden in the tement.
+SOAOUTPUT list Can be: msg Results displayed in command shell message window, or console if run in "non-GUI" mode. list Results output to list file. msgllist Results output to both list file and command shell message window. none Results not output to either list file or message window.
+Note that all results are always stored for retrieval using the script function GetSOAResults.
+So even if "none" is specified the SOA data is always available.
+SOASTART 0.0 Specifies sta with SOAE art time for SOA.
+Use ND